igirb/star-wars-style-dungeon-crawl/README.md

 9. Diverse Monsters
    - Encounter different types of monsters, each with unique behaviors.

-## Setting up the Project in IntelliJ IDEA
+## Setting up the Project

-1. Open IntelliJ IDEA.
+1. Open the IDE or code editor of your choice (e.g., IntelliJ IDEA, Eclipse, VS Code, or any other).
-2. Navigate to `File` > `Open` and select the project directory.
+2. Navigate to `File` > `Open` (or the equivalent option in your IDE) and select the project directory.
-3. Once the project is loaded, locate and open the `pom.xml` file.
+3. Locate and open the `pom.xml` file in the root of your project.
+This file manages the project dependencies and configurations using Maven.
-4. This project is managed with Maven and uses JavaFX.
-Ensure you have Maven installed.
+4. Make sure you have **Maven** installed on your system.
+Maven is required to build and manage the project dependencies, especially for JavaFX.
-5. Build the project using the following Maven command:
+5. Open a terminal or command prompt in the project directory and run the following Maven command to compile the project:
    ```bash
    mvn javafx:compile
 6. Run the program using the following Maven command: